 Early Life and Becoming a Wrestler

-On March 12th, 1923, Johnnie Mae Young grew up the youngest of eight children in Sandy Springs, Oklahoma, during the Great Depression.
+On March 12th, 1923, Johnnie Mae Young grew up the youngest of eight children in Sand Springs, Oklahoma, during the Great Depression.
 Her mother, Lilly Mae Young, took care of them after John Henry, their father, abandoned and left them to fend for themselves.

 While living in a "boxcar house" outside of town, the family struggled to just get by under the care of only the mother.